AI Agents

 - Set Timer Behavior

-Customer Agents are the only type of agent that rest at a location in the flow and then resume execution from that same location when the next event (e.g. customer message or timer expiration) occurs.
-An assistant's reaction to an event starts at its last resting point (or Assigned node) and continues until it rests again.
+AI Agents are the only type of agent that rest at a location in the flow and then resume execution from that same location when the next event (e.g. customer message or timer expiration) occurs.
+An agent's reaction to an event starts at its last resting point (or Assigned node) and continues until it rests again.
 This is referred to as a 'user turn'.
 The events logged in the Debug Workbench correspond to user turns.

-Customer Agent Context
+AI Agent Context

 - Session fields